okfish/django-oscar-ficta/README.rst

 * Select _current_ Juristic Person to deal with
 * Checkout as Juristic Person and save all reqired attributes in the database
 * Forms with VAT and BIC validation using django-internationalflavor

+TODO
 * Invoice generation and management

-TODO
 * Basic CRM functions
 * django-oscar-accounts integration
+* DaData.ru integration

 Cookiecutter Tools Used in Making This Package
 ----------------------------------------------